 For 19 years, Mauro has been developing analytical solutions for several industries, including telecommunications, media, e-commerce, finance, internet, retail, supply chain, health care and advertising, and in different functional areas such as marketing, finance and operations.

 Hello.
 Welcome to the Hitachi Vantara dataOps advantage podcast.
-My name is Bill Schmarzo and I'm the chief technology officer of IOT and analytics here at Hitachi Vantara.
+My name is Bill Schmarzo and I'm the CTO, IoT and Analytics here at Hitachi Vantara.
 The DataOps advantage podcast is going to track the trials and tribulations of different organizations of different sizes across different industries as they wrestle with how do you get value from your data?
 What we're going to do is we're going to talk to these organizations about how they're leveraging DataOps to uncover value in their data and help them to figure out how to drive return on their data investments.

 Hello everybody and welcome to episode five of Hitachi DataOps advantage podcast series.
 This is a podcast series where we talk about the trials and tribulations of organizations in their data off journey, especially with respect in many cases to how they move forward on their data life.
 As you know from our previous podcast at Hitachi Vantara, started down a Data Lake strategy, didn't have much luck and Renee, our CIO decided to reset and restart that.
 Hopefully if you've listened to the other podcasts that take you up to this point, because today we're going to go totally nerd.
 I've got Mauro Damo on this, on the line here who's our Senior Data Scientist.
 It's hard to find somebody in the organization is more nerdy than Mauro.
 Mauro, thanks for joining us today.